 You know you’ve got a good broth going when, after straining and cooling your broth, you have a good layer of fat on the top (you can keep this for cooking and adding flavor to vegetables), and it’s gelatinized.
 This of course, is a sign that there’s a plenty of gelatin in your broth!

 But don’t stress if your bone broth doesn’t gel.
 It’s still good – chances are there are still plenty of nutrients in it, and it’s still worth drinking.

 Here are a few reasons why your bone broth didn’t gel:

 - You used too much water, or had too few bones to make your stock

 - You didn’t simmer for long enough.
 Simmer for at least 12 hours, but you could simmer as long as 24 hours.

 - The quality of bones wasn’t good enough to gel.
-For example, conventionally raised chicken bones often don’t gelatinize because they’re raised in cages and don’t have gelatin in their joints and bones.
+For example, conventionally raised chicken bones often don’t gelatinize because they’re raised in cages and don’t have as much collagen/gelatin in their joints and bones.

 Now, you should be all set to make your own broth!